sbrockma/std-format/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an improvement or new feature for TS/JS String Formatter
+about: Suggest an improvement or new feature for TypeScript/JavaScript String Formatter
 title: "[Feature]: "
 labels: enhancement
 assignees: ''
 ---

 ## Describe the feature
-What would you like JS String Formatter to do?
+What would you like String Formatter to do?

 ## Use case
 Why is this feature useful?
 What problem would it solve for you or others?